-Similar to SQL server, SQL Server Integration Services also includes the Transaction Options to maintain the Data Integrity.
-There are three types of Transaction options in SSIS, and you can use them in containers, tasks etc. Following are the list of available Transactions in SSIS:
+Similar to the SQL Server, Integration Services or SSIS also includes the Transaction Options to maintain the Data Integrity.
+There are three types of Transaction options in SSIS, and you can use them in containers, tasks, etc.

 - Not Supported: It does not start a new transaction, or it will not join an existing transaction (parent transaction).
-For example, if you specify the transaction as required at parent level (package level), and not supported at child level (Task, or Container).
-Transaction will not be applied at the child level.
+For example, if you specify the transaction as required at the parent level (package level), and not supported at the child level (Task, or Container).
+The SSIS transaction will not apply at the child level.

 - Supported: It does not start a new transaction, but it will join an existing transaction (if any).

-- Required: If there an existing transaction then it will join otherwise, it will start a new transaction.
+- Required: If they’re an existing transaction, then it will join.
+Otherwise, it will start a new transaction in SSIS Package.

 Transactions in SSIS Example

-In this article we will show you the steps involved in configuring the Transactions in SSIS with example.
+In this section, we show you the steps involved in configuring the Transactions in SSIS with example.
 For this, Drag two Execute SQL Tasks from SSIS Toolbar and drop it into the Control Flow region

-Rename the first task as the INSERTING DATA, and second SQL task as the UPDATING DATA
+Rename the first task as the INSERTING DATA, and second task as the UPDATING DATA

 Now, Double click on the first Execute SQL Task will open the Editor to configure it.
-Let me select the Connection Type as OLE DB Connection, which is connecting to SQL Tutorial database.
-Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.
+Let me select the Connection as OLE DB Connection, which is connecting to the database.
+Next, we are using the Direct Input as the statement so, click the … button to write the custom command.

 Clicking OK to finish configuring Execute SQL Task.
-Let us run the package
+Let us run the SSIS Transactions package

-Let us open the SQL Server Management Studio Query window to Preview the data.
+Let us open the Management Studio Query window to Preview the data.
 As you can that the package inserted four records, and updated the first record with Masters.

 Configuring Transaction in SSIS

-By default, Supported is selected as the Transaction option.
+By default, Supported selected as the Transaction option.
 Let me leave it to default option only

-Let me show you the Transaction option at Task level.
+Let me show you the SSIS Transaction option at the Task level.
 For this, Please select the Execute SQL Task, go to its properties, and look for the Transaction Option property.

-As you can that the package inserted four records, but the first record has not updated with Masters value.
+As you can that the package inserted four records, but the first record has not updated with Masters’s value.

-For this we have to change the Transaction Option from Supported to Required at the package level.
-It means, both the Insert Data task, and Update Data task will be under the Required Transaction option.
+For this, we have to change the Transaction Option from Supported to Required at the package level.
+It means both the Insert Data task and Updates Data task will be under the Required Transaction option.

 Now, let me show you the Table.
-As you can that the package hasn’t inserted single record, even the first task is successful.
+As you can that the package hasn’t inserted a single record.
+Even the first task is successful.

-Let me show you, what will happen if I change the Transaction Option of a First execute SQL Task from Supported to Not Supported?
+Let me show you what will happen if I change the SSIS Transaction Option of a First execute SQL Task from Supported to Not Supported?

 It will insert the four records.
-Though, there is a Transaction required at package level (parent level), Not Supported option at child level will remove the transaction.
+Though there is a Transaction required at the package level (parent level), the Not Supported option at the child level will remove the transaction.

-While working with the transactions, some people might face the following error
+While working with the SSIS transactions, some people might face the following error

-If this is the case then go to the services, and start the Distributed Transaction Coordinator service.
-If you didn’t find the service then go to Microsoft download page and download the Microsoft Distributed Transaction Coordinator (MSDTC) Management Pack
+If this is the case, then go to the services and start the Distributed Transaction Coordinator service.
+If you didn’t find the service, go to Microsoft download page and download the Microsoft Distributed Transaction Coordinator (MSDTC) Management Pack